jwmatthys/helloworld/README.md

     [signal] [longitude] [latitude] [distance] [Julian yr] [Error bang]

-The Julian year is output as a signal to maintain accuracy.
+The Julian year is output as a symbol to maintain accuracy.
 It can be converted back into a float value with a [float] object.

 ### Stepping forward in time ###